-Beat the Heat Smartly: LG's Energy-Efficient Cooling Solutions for UAE Summer
+Beat The Heat Smartly: LG's Energy-Efficient Cooling Solutions For UAE Summer

-(MENAFN- bursonglobal) Dubai, July 2, 2025 – As temperatures prepare to soar beyond °0°C across the UAE, LG Electronics is launching an arsenal of advanced cooling solutions designed to keep residents comfortable without breaking the bank.
+As temperatures prepare to soar beyond 50°C across the UAE, LG Electronics is launching an arsenal of advanced cooling solutions designed to keep residents comfortable without breaking the bank.
 The company's latest DualCool and ArtCool split air conditioners promise to deliver powerful cooling performance while dramatically reducing energy consumption during the region's most challenging months.

 Recognizing that families spend more time indoors during the scorching summer months, LG has prioritized noise reduction in the DualCool lineup.
 Each unit features an innovative skew fan design that ensures whisper-quiet operation, making them perfect for bedrooms, home offices, and living spaces where peace and quiet matter.